Influences on Tolkien: Antiquarianism

-Modern literature
+Modern

+Thomas Kullmann and Dirk Siepmann write that The Lord of the Rings imitates "epic poetry from ancient Greece, Ireland and England; early modern romances, folklore and fairy tales; rhetorical traditions and popular poetry", adding that the tradition Tolkien uses most is none of those, but the often overlooked influence of "nineteenth- and early twentieth-century novel-writing."

-Tolkien was also influenced by more modern literature: Claire Buck, writing in the J.R.R.
+Claire Buck, writing in the J.R.R.
 Tolkien Encyclopedia, explores his literary context, while Dale Nelson in the same work surveys 24 authors whose works are paralleled by elements in Tolkien's writings.
-Postwar literary figures such as Anthony Burgess, Edwin Muir and Philip Toynbee sneered at The Lord of the Rings, but others like Naomi Mitchison and Iris Murdoch respected the work, and W. H. Auden championed it.
+Postwar literary figures such as Anthony Burgess, Edwin Muir, Philip Toynbee and the critic Colin Manlove variously sneered at The Lord of the Rings, but others like Naomi Mitchison and Iris Murdoch respected the work, and W. H. Auden championed it.
 Those early critics dismissed Tolkien as non-modernist.
 Later critics have placed Tolkien closer to the modernist tradition with his emphasis on language and temporality, while his pastoral emphasis is shared with First World War poets and the Georgian movement.
-Buck suggests that if Tolkien was intending to create a new mythology for England, that would fit the tradition of English post-colonial literature and the many novelists and poets who reflected on the state of modern English society and the nature of Englishness.
+Buck suggests that if Tolkien was intending to create a mythology for England, that would fit the tradition of English post-colonial literature and the many novelists and poets who reflected on the state of modern English society and the nature of Englishness.

-Tolkien acknowledged a few authors, such as John Buchan and H. Rider Haggard, as writing excellent stories.
+Tolkien acknowledged a few authors of Edwardian adventure stories, such as John Buchan and H. Rider Haggard, as writing excellent stories.
 Tolkien stated that he "preferred the lighter contemporary novels", such as Buchan's.
 Critics have detailed resonances between the two authors.
 Auden compared The Fellowship of the Ring to Buchan's thriller The Thirty-Nine Steps.
 Nelson states that Tolkien responded rather directly to the "mythopoeic and straightforward adventure romance" in Haggard.
 Tolkien wrote that stories about "Red Indians" were his favourites as a boy; Shippey likens the Fellowship's trip downriver, from Lothlórien to Tol Brandir "with its canoes and portages", to James Fenimore Cooper's 1826 historical romance The Last of the Mohicans.
 Shippey writes that Éomer's riders of Rohan in the scene in the Eastemnet wheel and circle "round the strangers, weapons poised" in a way "more like the old movies' image of the Comanche or the Cheyenne than anything from English history".